sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 ---
 group: intermediate
 ---
-# LiveCode Data Grid
+# OpenXTalk Data Grid

 ## Introduction

 ### What is the Data Grid?

-The LiveCode Data Grid enables you to integrate powerful tables and forms into your projects.
-Data grids combine LiveCode groups and behaviors to provide you with a simple, yet flexible means of displaying your data in just about any way you want.
+The OpenXTalk Data Grid enables you to integrate powerful tables and forms into your projects.
+Data grids combine OpenXTalk groups and behaviors to provide you with a simple, yet flexible means of displaying your data in just about any way you want.